-In addition to quantitative results, the evaluation of Vibrant Communities examined the factors contributing to the effectiveness of local initiatives.
-A wide range of factors were determined to be relevant for shaping such efforts.
+The evaluation of Vibrant Communities revealed the following approaches and factors contributing to the effectiveness of local initiatives.

 Using a comprehensive, multi-sector approach, communities can:

-- Generate changes for a large number of people living in poverty
+- generate practical changes for a large number of people living in poverty